bitua79/PBFT-NS3-implementation/README.md

 - Ailin Hasanpour [Github](https://github.com/AilinHasanpour)

 ## Acknowledgments
-I'd like to express my gratitude to our professors and dear teaching assistant:
+I would like to express my gratitude to our professors and dear teaching assistant:

 - Dr. Mohammad Allahbakhsh [Website](http://prof.um.ac.ir/allahbakhsh/) for their guidance.
 - Dr. Haleh Amintoosi [Website](http://prof.um.ac.ir/amintoosi/) for their insights.